-Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, walkways, building access points, nearby transit stops, and the rooftop amenity terraces serving the podium of the subject site.
-Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.
+Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, walkways, building access points, nearby transit stops, and the amenity terraces serving the podium of Building A and on the roof of Building B. Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.